Portal Setup

 Compiling Portal Assets

 Portal assets are split into many different files, all loaded at different times by different components.
 Below are samples of each file.
-Note that several of these files contain references to images; for communities, you can either prepend a pound sign (#) to denote an image fetched from the community assets (e.g. “#logo.png” would fetch the file “logo.png” stored in the community), or you can use a normal URL to fetch an image from an external source.
+These files contain references to images.
+For communities, you can either prepend a pound sign (#) to denote an image fetched from the community assets or use a normal URL to fetch an image from an external source.
+For example, "#logo.png" fetches the file "logo.png" stored in the community.

 branding.json